dvidelabs/config/README.md

 custom alternatives.
 At may be run a second time in a fresh shell to take advantage of settings linked in by the first run.

+## Bin Dir

+The config scripts are hosted in ~/.config/bin by default and a path is added to this directory.
+This means that this bin directory is also suitable for other custom scripts used frequently such, e.g. a shell script to push current repo to github.
+Just config add -f files in the bin dir as needed, or use the `alts` mechanism to very by host type.